 Parameters for all resources

-These parameters are defined that apply to all resources: .
-In addition, the search parameter _text and _filter, (documented below) also applies to all resources (as do the search result parameters).
+Defined parameters are apply to all resources .
+The search parameter _text and _filter, (documented below) also applies to all resources (as do the search result parameters).

 The search parameter _id refers to the logical id of the resource, and can be used when the search context specifies a resource type: